Klara Wischer

-Klara Wischer (born 9 April 1991) is an Australian professional basketball player who last played for the Southside Flyers of the Women's National Basketball League (WNBL).
-She played two seasons of college basketball in the United States for the San Diego Toreros before debuting in the WNBL for the Perth Lynx in 2015.
+Klara Wischer (born 9 April 1991) is an Australian professional basketball player for the Sandringham Sabres of the NBL1 South.
+She played two seasons of college basketball in the United States for the San Diego Toreros before debuting in the Women's National Basketball League (WNBL) for the Perth Lynx in 2015.
 After many seasons in the Australian state leagues, she returned to the WNBL in 2023 with the Southside Flyers.

 Early life

 Born and raised in Melbourne, Victoria, Wischer attended Methodist Ladies' College and played as a junior for the Nunawading Spectres.

 College career

 In 2009, Wischer moved to the United States to play college basketball for Cloud County Community College.
 As a freshman at Could County in 2009–10, she averaged 4.9 points and 3.5 rebounds per game.
 As a sophomore in 2010–11, she averaged 12.1 points per game to go with her team-leading 8.6 rebounding average as she helped lead the Thunderbirds to a 27–9 overall record.
 Competing in all 36 contests, she also led the team in blocks (64) and steals (128) while dishing off a respectable 130 assists.
 She helped the Thunderbirds win the 2011 Region VI Championship, subsequently earning first-team NJCAA All-Region VI honours, as well as being named to the NJCAA D1 All-America third team.
 She also earned Region VI All-Tournament Team honours, and was named to the league's All-Academic Team.

 Following her sophomore season at Could County, Wischer transferred to the University of San Diego, where as a junior in 2011–12, she played in all 35 games for the Toreros and made two starts at the forward position.
 She helped the team record a program-best 24–9 overall record with her 3.7 points, 4.3 rebounds and 1.0 assists per game.

 As a senior at San Diego in 2012–13, Wischer averaged 7.7 points, a team-high 6.9 rebounds, 3.2 assists and 1.7 steals in 32 games (all starts).